 Composite (white) fillings are the most common type of dental restoration, and are made out of a strong composite resin that is matched to the surrounding tooth color.
 White fillings are often preferable over silver (mercury) amalgam fillings because:

-At our office, we are very careful to select BPA free and bis-GMA free composite and bonding agents, in order to keep the dental materials as biocompatible as possible.
+At our office, we are very careful to select fluoride-free, BPA free, and bis-GMA free composite and bonding agents, in order to keep the dental materials as biocompatible as possible.

 Inlays, Onlays, & Crowns